 Toby joined St Clement Danes in 2017 having been Deputy Head at another Hertfordshire secondary school for a number of years.
 He was appointed as Headteacher in January 2018, succeeding Dr Josephine Valentine who left to become full time CEO of the Danes Educational Trust.

 Richard has a long association with the school, and is Chair of the St Clement Danes Holborn Estates Charity, for which work he received an MBE in 2002.
 The Sixth Form, Maths and Art block at the school is named after him.

-To contact the Chair of Governors, please email: firstname.lastname@example.org
+To contact the Chair of Governors or request the minutes of the School Board meetings, please email firstname.lastname@example.org

 |SCD School Board Governors September 2021||15th Sep 2021||Download|